2514 I STREET NW

 Click photo below to see full sized image.

-The south side of the I Street features nine row houses, built in 1911 (2512-2528 I St.).
+The south side of the 2500 block of I Street features nine row houses, built in 1911 (2512-2528 I St.).
+They are brick, two-bays-wide and two stories high.
 They are set back from the street allowing room for terraced gardens.
 Even though these houses have more land than others in the neighborhood, they were built as low cost housing for working people.